 Step 2: Choose a Registered Agent

-The role of the registered agent is that of a contact person between the LLC and the state.
-As stated on the Delaware Division of Corporations website, the registered agent must “accept service of process and other communications directed to the legal entity for which it serves as registered agent and forward same to the legal entity to which the service or communication is directed.”
+According to the Delaware Division of Corporations website, an agent’s job is to “accept service of process and other communications directed to the legal entity for which it serves as registered agent and forward same to the legal entity to which the service or communication is directed.”

 LLC as Registered Agent

 Unlike many other states, in Delaware, an LLC can act as its own registered agent.
 The LLC must have a physical and mailing address in Delaware.

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
 Anyone can serve as your registered agent, as long as they are a Delaware resident with a physical address in the state and are more than 18 years old.

 Many LLC owners appoint a friend, family member, or LLC manager as their registered agent, and these are all viable options.
 Although sometimes it can be helpful to use an attorney, consultant, or another business professional who understands the finer points of maintaining an LLC.

 It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile and Northwest Registered Agent), so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
 Or, if you’d rather start your LLC on your own, you can use a national registered agent service to cover your agent duties.